andrej-moor/sTudoo/Project Ideation.md

 ## Goals
 ### Expected ambition level as a group
 What we expect from this project:
-- sdlfkskdj
-- sldkflksd
+- get a throughout understanding of the individual contributions -
-- lsdkflsfd
+-
 ### Personal goals of each team member
 #### Jana's goals
 My goals are:
-1. Goal 1
-2. Goal 2
-3. Goal 3
+1. Become familiar with Python in web development environments
+2. stay organized through the implementation and git version controls
+3. Implement the Python and database contents
 #### Andy's goals
 My goals are:
 1. Become comfortable with functional and OOP programming in Python